 - 8.3 The GTAA used three different approaches to establishing need.
-First, one based on the ethnic identity definition; second, based on the needs of families who have not permanently ceased to travel (i.e. based on the previous 2015 definition); and third, based on the 'travel to work' interpretation of PPTS 2015. - 8.4 Subsequent to the Study being published, the Government published updated guidance in December 2023 to define Gypsies and Travellers as 'persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' education or health needs or old age have ceased to travel temporarily or permanently, but excluding members of an organised group of travelling showpeople or circus people travelling together as such.'
+First, one based on the ethnic identity definition; second, based on the needs of families who have not permanently ceased to travel (i.e. based on the previous 2015 definition); and third, based on the 'travel to work' interpretation of PPTS 2015. - 8.4 Subsequent to the Study being published, the Government published updated guidance ("Planning policy for traveller sites") in December 2024 to define Gypsies and Travellers as 'persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' education or health needs or old age have ceased to travel temporarily or permanently, but excluding members of an organised group of travelling showpeople or circus people travelling together as such.'
 Therefore, the definition has reverted to the 2012 ethnic definition.